jithendray/cv/cv.md

 #### **Data Scientist Intern, NeenOpal Inc., Nov 2020 - May 2021**

 **Demand Forecasting and Inventory management for a Tiles Manufacturing Company**
-+ Only Data Scientist for the project - responsible for developing a hybrid forecasting model (Leveraging ML algorithms and statistical models) in order to predict the sales at the SKU-Store level for 400+ stores and 1000+ SKUs of one of the largest Tiles producers.
++ Responsible for developing a hybrid forecasting model (Leveraging ML algorithms and statistical models) in order to predict the sales at the SKU-Store level for 400+ stores and 1000+ SKUs of one of the largest Tiles producers.
 + Responsible for automating the entire pipeline including - automatic forecast generation and dashboard refresh with the latest data

 **Marketing and Recovery Officer scoring project for a leading NBFC client**
 + Developed a comprehensive scoring model for Marketing and Recovery Officers by combining various key features affecting the score.
-Developed SQL scripts to collect important features for the model
-+ Building a Tableau dashboard with scores and other details to streamline the ranking process for officers
++ Built a Tableau dashboard with scores and other details to streamline the ranking process for officers

 #### **Undergrad Research Assistant, IIIT Allahabad, May 2019 - Jul 2019**